Norman K. Denzin: Social science

 In 1984, Denzin published On Understanding of Emotion.
 In this book, Denzin provides new perspectives.
-Denzin criticizes inaccurate conceptions of emotionally disturbed people without paying attentions to their inner lives and the ways they relate to others.
+Denzin criticizes inaccurate conceptions of emotionally disturbed people without paying attention to their inner lives and the ways they relate to others.
 He suggests that researchers need to examine not only human emotions in joy, pain, love, hate, anger, despair, friendship and alienation, but also the personal, psychological, social and cultural aspects involved in human emotions.

 In the work The Alcoholic Self (1987), Denzin provides a theoretical foundation by analyzing the lived experience of the active alcoholic.
-He asserts that alcoholism is a disease in which alcoholic intoxication develops inner negative emotions and distorts personalities, and offers recommendation of the treatment process, including restructuring self, interacting with recovery treatment program, and the self-transcendence, etc.
+He asserts that alcoholism is a disease in which alcoholic intoxication develops inner negative emotions and distorts personalities and offers recommendations for the treatment process, including restructuring self, interacting with recovery treatment programs, and self-transcendence, etc.

-Denzin further incorporated justice studies and social activism in qualitative research, and published a co-edited volume, with Yvonna Lincoln, 9/11 in American Culture (2003).
-In this volume, Denzin and Lincoln gathered a number of leading cultural studies and interpretive qualitative researches to address varied emotional and critical responses to September 11, a cataclysmic event, and provide suggestions on how to make sense of this tragic event, what the place of the humanities and the social sciences might hold in an age of terror, and so forth.
-Since 2008, Denzin has focused on the treatment of Native Americans, their culture and art, in a series of four books (2008a, 2011, 2013, 2015).
+Denzin further incorporated justice studies and social activism in qualitative research and published a co-edited volume with Yvonna Lincoln, 9/11 in American Culture (2003).
+In this volume, Denzin and Lincoln gathered a number of leading cultural studies and interpretive qualitative research to address varied emotional and critical responses to September 11, a cataclysmic event, and provide suggestions on how to make sense of this tragic event, what the place of the humanities and the social sciences might hold in an age of terror, and so forth.
+Since 2008, Denzin has focused on the treatment of Native Americans, their culture, and their art in a series of four books (2008a, 2011, 2013, 2015).

-From the perspectives of critical cultural studies, Denzin and Michael Giardina co-edited a book Contesting Empire, Globalizing Dissent: Cultural Studies after 9/11 in 2006.
+From the perspectives of critical cultural studies, Denzin and Michael Giardina co-edited a book, Contesting Empire, Globalizing Dissent: Cultural Studies after 9/11, in 2006.
 In this volume, the leading scholars from cultural studies, education, gender studies, and sociology, address the goal of moral clarity and political intervention after 9/11 by analyzing the governing strategies of the military, economic, media, and educational elites around the world.